Neural-Systems-at-UIO/QCAlign/docs/results.rst

 **How to calculate % accuracy /inaccuracy / uncertainty?**
 ------------------------------------------------------------

-For the QC assessment of the atlas-registration the counts may be used to calculate % “verified as accurate”, % “verified as inaccurate” and % that is uncertain for each region for the whole series and for each section.
-The calculations may be performed for individual regions or for broader regions subdivided into smaller regions (for example, the thalamus subdivided into thalamic nuclei).
+For the QC assessment of the atlas-registration the counts may be used to calculate % “verified as accurate”, % “verified as inaccurate” and "% that is uncertain" for each region for the complete series and for each section.
+The calculations may be performed for refeence atlas regions or for compilations of reference atlas regions.
+The calculations are performed as follows:

+Accuracy Score = (no. of accurate markers)/ (no. of accurate markers + no. of inaccurate markers) Inaccuracy Score = (no. of inaccurate markers)/ (no. of accurate markers + no. of inaccurate markers) Uncertainty Score = (no. of uncertain markers)/ (no. of accurate markers + no. of inaccurate markers + no. of uncertain markers)

 **How to calculate % damage?**
 ------------------------------